disintegration/gift/README.md

 Two image composition operators are supported by now:
 - `CopyOperator` - Replaces pixels of the dst image with pixels of the filtered src image.
 This mode is used by the Draw method.
 - `OverOperator` - Places the filtered src image on top of the dst image.
-This mode makes sence if the filtered src image has transparent areas.
+This mode makes sense if the filtered src image has transparent areas.

 Empty filter list can be used to create a copy of an image or to paste one image to another.
 For example:
 ```go